-Lockheed Martin Space Systems Company, Sunnyvale, California, was awarded a $49 million contract modification to provide contractor sustainment engineering support for the advanced extremely high frequency satellite program.
-U.S. Air Force Space and Missiles Center, El Segundo, California, is the contracting activity.
+Lockheed Martin Corporation, Sunnyvale, California, was awarded a nearly $8 million contract modification, which will incorporate the dual operations capability into the existing engineering, manufacturing and development contract for the space-based infrared system high component.
+U.S. Air Force Space and Missile Systems Center, El Segundo, California, is the contracting activity.

 Lockheed Martin Corporation, Orlando, Florida, was awarded a $10 million contract modification, which will provide for the upgrade/retrofit of five gunship multi-spectral sensor systems.
 Aeronautical Systems Center, Wright-Patterson Air Force Base, Ohio, is the contracting activity.

 SeeByte Limited, Edinburgh, Scotland, is being awarded a nearly $9 million contract modification to exercise option two for Common Operator Interface command and control software for Navy explosive ordnance disposal teams.
 The software application is used for mission planning, equipment data transfer, mission execution tracking, post mission analysis, and data reporting by Navy explosive ordnance disposal mobile units, mobile diving and salvage units, and research and development activities.
 The Naval Surface Warfare Center, Indian Head, Maryland, is the contracting activity.